Sharp is a big name in TV. It always has been.

 It’s important to preface this by saying that we’ve not reviewed many Sharp TVs at What Hi-Fi? over recent years and all the advice we have to offer is based purely on specs, design, on-paper features and our vast experience in the TV sector.

-Looking at the Sharp TV, there are certainly some very interesting Sharp Q-series sets out there.
+Looking at the Sharp TV website, there are certainly some very interesting Sharp Q-series sets out there.
 The Q8000U, Q7500U, Q7000U and Q600U TVs are 4K sets, with HDR10 and (depending on the range) Dolby Vision support, all with smart TV platforms of one type or another and built-in Google Assistant voice control.
 Note that these are still 2018 models and are only sparingly available in the shops.

-Instead, the main focus for the US market are the more mid-range Sharp Roku TVs which come in sizes between 24in and 58in, priced between $99 and $550 and stocked mostly by Best Buy, Walmart and Amazon.
+Instead, the main focus for the US market are the more mid-range Sharp Roku TVs which come in sizes between 24in and 58in, priced between $99 and $550 and stocked mostly by Best Buy (opens in new tab), Walmart (opens in new tab) and Amazon (opens in new tab).

 Should you buy a Sharp Roku TV?